Raúl Jiménez

-Raúl Alonso Jiménez Rodríguez (/es-419/; born 5 May 1991) is a Mexican professional footballer who plays as a striker for club Fulham and the Mexico national team.
+Raúl Alonso Jiménez Rodríguez (/es-419/; born 5 May 1991) is a Mexican professional footballer who plays as a striker for club Wolverhampton Wanderers and the Mexico national team.

 Jiménez began his career in Club América's youth system before debuting in the first division in October 2011.
 He won his first championship with América in 2013, winning the Clausura tournament, and was the team's second-highest goalscorer.
 In August 2014, Jiménez joined Spanish side Atlético Madrid.
 After one season he signed for Benfica.
 He amassed 120 appearances and scored 31 goals during his three years with the Portuguese side, winning two consecutive league titles, among other major honours.
 In June 2018, Jiménez joined Wolverhampton Wanderers on loan, and was the team's top scorer with 17 goals across all competitions.
 He joined Wolves on a permanent basis the following year and became an instrumental and prolific striker, though spent nine months out with a serious head injury between November 2020 and August 2021.

 Jiménez was a part of the Mexico under-23 squad that won the gold medal at the Summer Olympics in 2012.
-A full international since 2013, Jiménez has represented his country at three FIFA World Cups (2014, 2018 and 2022), three CONCACAF Gold Cups (2013, 2019 and 2025, winning the latter two), two FIFA Confederations Cups (2013 and 2017), and two Copa América tournaments (2015 and 2016).
-He is currently third on the all-time scorer list with 43 goals.
+A full international since 2013, Jiménez has represented his country at four FIFA World Cups (2014, 2018, 2022 and 2026), three CONCACAF Gold Cups (2013, 2019 and 2025, winning the latter two), two FIFA Confederations Cups (2013 and 2017), and two Copa América tournaments (2015 and 2016).
+He is currently second on the national team's all-time scorer list with 47 goals.